openssl/web/docs/OpenSSL300Design.md

         libcrypto)
     b.
 Legacy, with implementations of older algorithms (e.g, DES, MDC2, MD2, Blowfish, CAST)
-    c.  ~~Engines, which include a compatibility layer between engines designed for older versions of OpenSSL, and the new Provider based approach.~~ This was not implemented.
-    d.
+    c.
 FIPS, which implements the OpenSSL FIPS Cryptographic Module 3.0; this can be loaded dynamically at runtime.
 *   The Core enables access to the operations offered by providers to applications (and other providers).
 The Core is the mechanism via